Local survival of spread of infection among biased random walks: The small density case: proof of Theorem

 We first apply Lemma~\ref{lemma:mushroom}.
 Using the fact that $\delta < |v_{1}|$ and that $v_{1}<0$, the maximum displacement of a given particle towards the positive direction in the axis $e_{1}$ can be bounded by

 since $v_{1}<0$ and $v_{1}+\delta<0$.
-In particular, the maximum displacement of a given GIP can be bounded by a sum of i.i.d.\ random variables with distribution $\mathcal{R}_{\delta}$, one for each followed particle in the path.
+In particular, the maximum displacement towards the positive direction of a GIP can be bounded by a sum of i.i.d.\ random variables with distribution $\mathcal{R}_{\delta}$, one for each followed particle in the path.
 Notice that independence of the random variables comes from the fact that we only follow newly infected particles.
-In particular, if the path follows at most $\alpha T$ particles, its maximum displacement is bounded by a sum of $\alpha T$ i.i.d.\ random variables $(\mathcal{R}_{\delta}^{i})_{i=1}^{\alpha T}$ with distribution $\mathcal{R}_{\delta}$.
-This implies that the probability that a given GIP has displacement to the right bigger than $\delta T$ is bounded by
+In particular, if the path follows at most $\alpha t$ particles, its maximum displacement is bounded by a sum of $\alpha t$ i.i.d.\ random variables $(\mathcal{R}_{\delta}^{i})_{i=1}^{\alpha t}$ with distribution $\mathcal{R}_{\delta}$.
+This implies that the probability that a given fixed GIP\footnote{Here we mean that a family of parameters $k$, $n$, $(k_{1}, \dots, k_{n})$, and $(j_{0}, \dots j_{n-1}$ is fixed and consider the GIP associated to it, if it exists.} has displacement to the right bigger than $\delta t$ is bounded by

-where $Y_{j}$ are i.i.d.\ $\expo(1)$ random variables and $Z \sim \poisson \left( T\useconstant{c:mushroom}\delta +\alpha T\log \useconstant{c:mushroom} \right)$.
+where $Y_{j}$ are i.i.d.\ $\expo(1)$ random variables and $Z \sim \poisson \left( t\useconstant{c:mushroom}\delta +\alpha t\log \useconstant{c:mushroom} \right)$.
 Choose now $\alpha$ small enough such that $\useconstant{c:mushroom}\delta +\alpha \log \useconstant{c:mushroom} > \alpha$ and observe that there exists a positive constant $\useconstant{c:poisson}=\useconstant{c:poisson}(\alpha, \delta, \useconstant{c:mushroom})$ such that

-We are now in position to bound the expectation of $\mathcal{H}_{T}$.
-Reasoning similarly as in~\eqref{eq:expectation_G} and using the same notation, we can obtain the bound
+We are now in position to bound the expectation of $\mathcal{H}_{t}$.
+Reasoning similarly as in~\eqref{eq:expectation_G} (and the paragraph preceding this equation), with the same notation, we can obtain the bound

-where $n$ denotes the number of particles followed in a given path, the vector $(k_{i})_{i=1}^{n}$ counts how many jumps each of the particles performs and $(j_{i})_{i=1}^{n}$ controls transitions between particles.
+where $n$ denotes the number of particles followed in a given path, the vector $(k_{i})_{i=1}^{n}$ counts how many jumps each of the particles performs and $(j_{i})_{i=0}^{n-1}$ controls transitions between particles.